Abbion/CyberCrushServer/cyber_crush_authentication_server/README.md

 This app uses token-based authentication, meaning each `POST` request must include a valid user token that uniquely identifies the user.

-This server connects to a PostgreSQL database and requires proper configuration through `server.conf`.
+This server connects to a PostgreSQL database and requires proper configuration through `server.conf` in the root repsitory.

 ## Endpoints